Inference-Institute/ai-architecture/docs/3.-Data-Architecture-for-AI/05-Data-Versioning-and-Lineage.md

+---
+title: Data Versioning and Lineage
+description: Learn about the critical aspects of tracking data changes over time and maintaining clear lineage for reproducibility and compliance.
+author: Inference Institute
+---
 # Data Versioning and Lineage

 Data versioning and lineage are critical components of a robust data architecture, especially for AI-driven systems.
 They help track how data evolves over time, document its journey through various stages of the data pipeline, and provide a transparent view of the entire data lifecycle.
 By implementing these practices, AI architects can ensure reproducibility, improve compliance, enhance collaboration, and streamline debugging efforts.